desktopofsamuel/portfolio-v1/src/blogs/2018-08-27 Why designers need a personal website/index.md

 tags: ["Work-In-Progress", "Design", "Gatsby", ]

+intro: "I'm summing up the reasons why a designer should build a custom site using Gatsby.JS."

 ---

 TLDR: I'm summing up the reasons why a designer should build a custom site using Gatsby.JS.